 Tenzer Technology Center

-As one of DePauw’s distinctive leadership Centers, the Tenzer Technology Center is a high-tech collaborative space where students from all disciplines enhance their technology, computing, and visualization skills to support their personal and career aspirations and prepare to work and live in a diverse and global world.
-The Center and its Director are located in the lower level of Roy O. West Library, and its facilities and services are available to the entire DePauw community.
+As one of DePauw’s distinctive leadership centers, the Tenzer Technology Center is a high-tech collaborative space where students from all disciplines enhance their technology literacy to support their personal and career aspirations and prepare to work and live in a diverse and global world.
+The Center and its personnel are located in the Roy O. West Library; its facilities, programs and services are available to the entire DePauw community.
 The Center is the cornerstone of the Tenzer Technology Initiative.